 Answer: We’re excited to answer this question – it’s one we get a lot.
-Lots of couples and heterosexual singles experiment with anal play because it can feel delightful for anyone and add excitement.
+Lots of couples experiment with anal play because it can feel delightful for both partners and add excitement.
 Most men have the bonus of a prostate, often called the male gspot, because it provides a different orgasm than penile stimulation.
 Many men report using a prostate massager provides new levels of pleasure.
-Try the Helix — the reviews are amazing.
+Try the Aneros Helix — the reviews are amazing.

 A new book, The Ultimate Guide to Prostate Pleasure, delves into the joys of prostate play and co-author Aislinn Emirzian is visiting Albuquerque on her nationwide tour!

 Many people still inaccurately think guys who like anal stimulation must be gay.
 This idea is illogical and homophobic.
 Gay men also like blowjobs, but we don’t see hetero men giving those up in fear of seeming gay!
 Stimulating a body part has nothing to do with sexual orientation.
 Touching the prostate directly or indirectly feels good and people enjoy things that feel good.
 Men enjoy prostate play regardless of sexual orientation.